animist-os/crux/crux_tutorial.md

 <br>

 ## Nesting
-Mots can be nested, which a way to produce subdivision.
+Mots can be nested.
+By default, nested mots preserve unit duration (each pip maintains its timescale).
 ```
 [0,[1,2],3]
 ```